BBOXX/nest/README.rst

 Workflow
 ~~~~~~~~

-1. Nest will import all TaskSets from `tasksets/`
+1. Nest will import all TaskSets from `models/` into one NestLocust, weighting according to --config_file.
+2. Nest will find all Locust's, weighting according to --config_file.
-2. Run any dependencies e.g. flask webserver for shared data between Locusts.
+3. Run any dependencies e.g. flask webserver for shared data between Locusts.
 (NOT IMPLEMENTED.)
-3. Using the values in the config file (or 'Get config from sub-tasksets' setting), assign the various weights.
 4. Display weightings that will be used with confirmation prompt (skippable with some commandline argument).
-5. Run Locust with weightings set from config (thoughts on how to run this using AWS Lambda/etc)
+5. Run Locust with weightings set from config for the Locusts and NestLocust classes
+6. Nest will have an option to automatically manage distributed resources for Locust master-slave mode.
+(NOT IMPLEMENTED)

 Example TaskSet
 ~~~~~~~~~~~~~~~

 .. code-block:: python

     from locust import TaskSet, task